-The School of Education focuses on excellence in teaching with an emphasis on personal attention to our diverse learners.
+The Division of Education focuses on excellence in teaching with an emphasis on personal attention to our diverse learners.
 Our career-oriented curriculum builds upon a liberal arts and sciences foundation as we guide students toward initial and professional certification.
 This program is flexible because of the multiple delivery systems available to traditional students and practicing professionals.
 The staff and faculty are dedicated and committed to graduating students who are effective teachers.
 As reflective practitioners and scholars guided by constructivist approaches (Vygotsky, 1978) to learning and teaching, we challenge our students and ourselves to reach high standards of achievement through the pursuit of best teaching practices.
 Learning occurs in our classrooms within a caring environment, with dedicated faculty who advise, mentor, and guide students from their admission to the program through to the completion of their capstone course.
 Ultimately, we are invested in learning, teaching, and the continued success of our students.

 Medaille College focuses upon excellence in teaching with an emphasis on personal attention to its diverse student body.
 The education programs provide a solid foundation in the study, design, and implementation of instruction and evaluation in the classrooms of the twenty-first century.

 The overarching philosophy of the SOE is constructivism.
 This philosophy is a unifying thread that is evident in all our education programs.
 At the root of constructivism, Vygotsky (1978), is the belief that students make meaning for themselves.
 It is a student-centered model in which the teacher contributes more as a facilitator whose efforts assist students in developing their own understanding and learning.
 They base their own prior knowledge and mental constructs on existing knowledge bases.
 Knowledge does not exist independent of the learner (website link will be added when it has been updated).